jeongshin/react-native-global-components/readme.md

 > what is global component? 🤔

-Global components definition in this project is components that used commonly and globally with user interactions usually Modal based UI
+In this project, global component definition is 'components that used commonly and globally with user interactions'.

-This project provides **easy to use and fully customizable** implement of global components.
+Global component provides **easy to use and fully customizable** implement of Modal Based UI.

 ## How it works

-- Provides global component API for `SnackBar`, `PopUp`, `BottomSheet`
+- Provides global component API for `Snackbar`, `Popup`, `BottomSheet`
 - Prevents **overlapped rendering** same type global components using rx observable and queue
 - Once screen is occupied by global component, later `show` request is saved in queue and render asynchronously after previous global component is unmounted
-- Global components are grouped by its type, global components with different types can be rendered together in screen.
+- Global components are grouped by its type, global components with different types can be rendered together in screen
-- Only one global component can be mounted with same type.
+- Only one global component can be mounted with same type

 ## Dependencies